citusdata/citus_docs/ref_arch/multi_tenant.rst

 DIAGRAM: show id repartitioning, and company_id routing

 For this query, distributing by campaign id is quite bad.
 Workers must use a lot of network traffic to pull related information together for the join, in a process called *repartitioning.* Routing the query for execution in a single worker avoids the overhead, and is possible when distributing by :code:`company_id`.
-The placement of related information together on a worker is called *co-location.*
+The placement of related information together on a worker is called :ref:`co-location <colocation>`.

 These queries indicate a general design pattern: distributing shards by tenant id (such as the company id) allows Citus to route queries to individual workers for efficient processing.
 This fits multi-tenant applications which join structured information together per-tenant.